Ulnar neuropathy at the elbow

 • Several patients referred to neurologists may have undergone acupuncture treatments.
 Some of these patients may be reluctant to disclose folk medical treatments to Western physicians; therefore, such information may have to be elicited by questioning.

 • Some patients may request to be referred to an acupuncturist.
 The neurologist may have to decide if acupuncture could be useful for the patient in a situation where no relief has been obtained by conventional treatments.

 • Neurologists should be familiar with rare neurologic complications of acupuncture.

 • Mechanism of effect of acupuncture is a subject of neurophysiological research.

+Traditional acupuncture uses fine stainless-steel needles that are sterilized, and some are disposable.
+The needle is inserted at the identified acupuncture point and held for 10 to 20 minutes.
+Patients usually feel a slight numbness or tingling radiating from the insertion point, which is a sign of effect.
+If it is absent, the needle may be manipulated gently to elicit it.
 Modern technical innovations have been applied to acupuncture.
 Electroacupuncture involves stimulation of acupuncture points by electric current, rather than manipulation.
 Electroacupuncture, compared to other methods of acupuncture, seems to better deliver stimuli that activate powerful opioid and nonopioid analgesic mechanisms.
 Low-level laser stimulation has been used in place of acupuncture needles.
 In Japan, electronic gadgets are used to locate acupuncture points by measuring alteration of skin resistance to electric current.
 Computers are used in acupuncture, and computerized manikins are available as a guide for location of acupuncture points corresponding to certain symptoms.

 Acupuncture is aimed at restoring the balance in the body and promoting natural healing.
 In symptomatic terms, it is most often intended for pain relief.